shivannis/xandr-docs-public/xandr-docs/articles/invest/creative-character-specifications.md

-# Microsoft Invest - creative character specifications
+# Microsoft Invest - Creative character specifications

 There are character specifications that you should keep in mind when uploading creatives on to the Xandr platform.